Matt Shea: Military service

 Shea was in the Army ROTC program at Gonzaga University.
 In 1996, he entered the U.S. Army as a second Lieutenant.
 He was deployed to Bosnia-Herzegovina, Iraq, and Kuwait, and left the Washington Army National Guard in 2006 with the rank of Captain.

+Shea received the Bronze Star for service during Operation Iraqi Freedom II.
+He received the Meritorious Service medal for serving as Commander of HHC, 1-161 IN BM in support of Operation Iraqi Freedom II.

 Political career

 Shea was first elected to the Washington House of Representatives in 2008, representing the 4th Legislative District, part of Spokane County.
 He was re-elected four times, in 2012, 2014, 2016, and 2018.

+Shea endorsed Jim Walsh in his legislative district 19 race in 2016.
+Walsh was elected and went on to become the chair of the Washington GOP.

 Shea hosts Patriot Radio, a twice-weekly show broadcast on the American Christian Network.

 Shea was a co-founder and director of the Washington Family Foundation, a socially conservative advocacy group.
 He was also a board member of the anti-same-sex marriage group Protect Marriage Washington, and during his first term in office introduced legislation seeking to block the recognition of same-sex marriage in Washington.

 Shea is a founding member and current chairman of the Coalition of Western States (COWS).
 In an interview, Shea stated that COWS's goals are to "facilitate the transfer of public lands back to the state level, and to have the states and counties manage the land".
 During the 2016 occupation of the Malheur National Wildlife Refuge, Shea and other COWS members traveled to Burns, Oregon, allegedly attempting to negotiate on behalf of the militants occupying the reserve.
 In 2015, Shea supported Idaho Representative Heather Scott, a fellow COWS member, in a protest near the home of John Arnold.
 Arnold had received a letter from the Department of Veterans Affairs stating the VA had found him mentally incompetent, and protesters worried that his right to own firearms may have been impacted by the VA's findings.

 Shea organized the Spokane chapter of ACT! for America, an anti-Muslim organization designated as a hate group by the Southern Poverty Law Center.

 As a state legislator, Shea introduced House Memorials in 2015 and 2017 to create a new State of Liberty from Eastern Washington.

 Shea did not file for re-election in 2020.
 He would have faced former State Representative Leonard Christian in the 2020 Republican primary.
 Nurse practitioner Lori Feagan, a Democrat, also planned to run against Shea in the general election.